 1. How Accurate is Grammarly and Can It Really Help Writers?

 When you click on a grammatical mistake in your article, the grammar checker displays an explanation of the error.
-All is required of you is to click on the arrow to view more about the suggestions.
+All that’s required of you is to click on the arrow to view more about the suggestions.